Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Problem Formulation

 \textbf{Attacker's Goal.} Given a trained VLM $M$, the goal of a model inversion attack is to reconstruct a representative image $\bx^*$ that reveals sensitive or private visual information from the private training image $\bx$ in a data sample $(t, \bx, y) \in \mathcal{D}_{priv}$.
 Specifically, the adversary is given access to the trained model $M$, a textual input prompt $t$, and the corresponding target output $y$.
-The target is to synthesize an image $\bx^*$ such that $M(\bt,\bx^*) = \by$ where $\bt = (t_1, t_2, \dots, t_n)$ and $\by = (y_1, y_2, \dots, y_m)$ are the output token sequence associated with the input textual $t$ and textual output $y$.
-In other words, the model inversion attack seeks to infer a plausible visual input $\bx^*$ that, when paired with the given input tokens $\bt$, produces the high likelihood output sequence $\by$.
+The attacker's goal is to infer a plausible visual input $\bx^*$ that produces the high likelihood output sequence $\by$ under the input tokens $\bt$.
 This reconstructed image $\bx^*$ is intended to approximate or reveal private features of the true image $\bx$, thereby compromising the visual confidentiality of the training data.

-\textbf{Attacker's Capabilities.} We consider a white-box setting \cite{zhang2020secret,chen2021knowledge,an2022mirror,struppek2022plug,nguyen2023re,qiu2024closer}, where the attacker has full access to the VLM’s architecture, parameters, output responses (e.g., generated text or logits), input prompts $t$, and their corresponding ground-truth answers $y$.
-The attacker also has access to an auxiliary public dataset $\mathcal{D}_{pub}$ from the same domain as $\mathcal{D}_{priv}$.
+\textbf{Attacker's Capabilities.} We consider a white-box setting \citep{zhang2020secret,chen2021knowledge,an2022mirror,struppek2022plug,nguyen2023re,qiu2024closer}, where the attacker has full access to the VLM's architecture, parameters, attention maps, output responses (e.g., generated text or logits).